Your weed dispensary may be illegal – here’s how to tell

 Okay, so maybe you entered a shop, your ID was checked, and all the products were under glass.
 The next clue is the products themselves.

-Anything with a California cannabis symbol or testing sticker is immediate cause for concern.
-California brands have flooded New York despite the fact that cannabis cannot cross state lines.
+If you’re in New York, anything with a California cannabis symbol or testing sticker is an immediate cause for concern.
+California brands have flooded the Empire State despite the fact that cannabis cannot cross state lines.

 “Since interstate commerce does not exist in cannabis, anything from California is technically illegal,” Wilson explained.
 “It may have come from a legitimate source and sent to New York or it could be counterfeit.
 Either way, it’s against the law.”